 Common law jurisdictions may have more scope for tax planning since assets usually vest in personal representatives rather than direct in beneficiaries.
 The USA and France are cited below as particular examples, but local advice is always necessary.

 Disclaimers are certainly a more universally understood concept.
-Any relevant time limits are certain to be different and are very easy to miss.
+Any relevant time limits are certain to be different and are

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.